dipakadk/potato_leaf_diseases_prediction/README.md

    pip install -r requirements.txt
  ````
 ## How to run the project?
-You can run the app by using the following command
+You can run the app by using the following command:
 ```
 streamlit run app.py